Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 ```
 `PROGRESSION`

 * Stay close to the central platform and destroy the cards immediately as they appear.
-Make sure to be a bit away from the central platform to not get hit by the blades.
+Back off the platform a bit after destroying at least 1 card.
-* The gunners, despite being in clear display, can't be targeted immediately.
-And when it is possible to hit them, they'll immediately shoot.
-You can either try to destroy them, as it'll make them shoot Oogie Boogie, or go to the opposite site of the arena to not get hit.
+* The gunners if destoyed will shoot at Oogie for a bit of damage.
+However, it's difficult to destroy them, as they become vulnerable the moment they start shooting.
+You can either go to a safe angle or Fire Blast at the right moment, or just go to the opposite site of the arena where it's safe.
-* After the gunners, the cards will reapper (except for the ones destroyed before).
+* After the gunners, the cards will reapper, except for the ones destroyed before.
 It's the same thing as before, but after a while exploding dices will appear from the ground.
-Dispose of them quickly!
+You need to throw them away with △ immediately.
-* The dices will appear, but they won't explode immediately.
-At this point, Oogie Boogie will sing the WOW part of the song, and he'll have his mouth wide open.
-Throw the dices when his mouth is open and stay right on the empty spot where the dice was.
+* Then the dices will appear again, but they won't explode immediately.
+At this moment, Oogie will sing the WOW part of the song, and he'll have his mouth wide open.
+Throw the dices at him when his mouth is open and stay right on the empty spot where the dice was to avoid the explosions.
 After the third WOW, Oogie will explode, taking damage and stunned for a bit, making him vulnerable to some damage.
-Everything will then repeat until the fight is finished.
+Everything will repeat from the start then.

-You'll earn the achievement after getting the Easter Door at the end of the fight.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/248519.png">